andiappan-ar/Project-Sitecore-Mate/README.md

 # Project-Sitecore-Mate

-> Some days, AI is the teacher; other days, the eager student.
+> 🧑‍💻 Some days, AI is the teacher; other days, the eager student.\
-> But these days, AI’s my mate.
+> 🤖 But these days, AI’s my mate.

 Welcome to **Project Sitecore Mate**!